GitHubDragonFly/Node-RED_PLC_Example/README.md

 - Optionally, automate the Device Discovery / Tag Listing by checking the "Inject once after" option of the inject node
 - Optionally, automate the Tag Reading by checking the "Inject once after" option (1, 2, 3 seconds respectively top to bottom) of the inject nodes and setting their "Repeat" option to "interval" (3, 3, 3 seconds respectively top to bottom)
 - More lines for tag reading can be added by following the existing pattern
+- You can also remove whatever you want from the flow
 - No special folder is set for this example and all the files/folders were created in the /home/pi/ folder

 # License